-You get Poble Espanyol tickets online via Ticketbar: buying online gets you a 10% discount.
+You get Poble Espanyol tickets online via our partner Tiqets: buying online gets you a 20% discount.

-If you’re planning on seeing Sagrada Familia and Park Guell with line-skipping tickets you can get yourself a Barcelona City Pass and be entitled to 20% discounts on Poble Espanyol and virtually all other main Barcelona attractions.
+If you’re planning on seeing La Sagrada Familia and Park Guell with skip the line tickets you can get yourself a Barcelona Pass and be entitled to 10% discounts on Poble Espanyol and virtually all other main Barcelona attractions.

 - If you’re seeing flamenco anyway, book at Tablao Carmen and arrive a couple hours in advance to see the entire Spanish village for free.

 - Eating here means expensive food and terrace supplements (€2+) so go to one of Barcelona’s best restaurants instead.